If you like having fun in the pool, why not put your leisure time to good use and get in some pool noodle exercises!?

-Do the exercises with bare feet, or wear water shoes if you would like more traction when working on the floor of the pool.
+Do the exercises with bare feet, or wear water shoes if you want more traction when working on the pool floor.

-Just because you’re not sweating, doesn’t mean you don’t need to stay hydrated, so be sure to drink water as often as you do when exercising on land.
+Just because you’re not sweating doesn’t mean you don’t need to stay hydrated, so drink water as often as you do when exercising on land.

-For safety’s sake, make sure someone else is present when you are exercising, or use a public pool that has a life guard on duty.
+For safety’s sake, when exercising in a pool, ensure someone else is present or use a public pool with a lifeguard on duty.

 2 Gentle Cardio Pool Noodle Exercises